pchain-org/pweb3/docs/web3-pi-txpool.rst

 =============

-The ``web3-eth-txpool`` package gives you access to several non-standard RPC methods to inspect the contents of the transaction pool containing all the currently pending transactions as well as the ones queued for future processing.
+The ``web3-pi-txpool`` package gives you access to several non-standard RPC methods to inspect the contents of the transaction pool containing all the currently pending transactions as well as the ones queued for future processing.

 .. code-block:: javascript

     import Web3 from 'web3';
-    import {TxPool} from 'web3-eth-txpool';
+    import {TxPool} from 'web3-pi-txpool';

-    // "Web3.givenProvider" will be set if in an Ethereum supported browser. const txPool = new TxPool(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', null, options);
+    // "Web3.givenProvider" will be set if in an Pchain supported browser. const txPool = new TxPool(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', null, options);